-The rising expectations of the users lead developers to integrate more and more things resulting into an increased app size.
+The rising expectations of the users lead developers to integrate more and more things resulting in increased app size.
 The large size applications often turn into storage-hoggers in our smartphones making them operate slow sometimes or hang in between an important work.
 One cannot stay with or without them which is why they often remain in a love-hate relationship with the users.
 Though, mobile devices now come up with large storage spaces ranging from 16GB to 256GB.
 Still, our dream of housing all the useful and entertaining apps in them cannot be turned into reality.
 In the realm of Android mobile app development, size is the major most issue.

 According to Google, if the size of an app is more than 150MB then installation chances reduce by 30%.
-The install conversion rate can drop by 1% if size grows by 6 MB.
+The install conversion rate can drop by 1% if the size grows by 6 MB.
 You might wonder,

 Is there any way to serve as it is with reduced size?

 A lot of tech giants out there work on creating small apps or tools which can reduce the size of an app.
-Android App Bundle is a publishing platform through which users do not have to re-download items that are already there in other applications over Play Store.
+Android App Bundle is a publishing platform through which users do not have to re-download items that are already there in other applications over the Play Store.
 This platform is said to reduce the size of an app by 35%.
 Through this, users would be able to save much of the storage for other useful applications.

-An Android App Bundle is relatively new format of uploading which includes compiled codes and resources but at the same time differing in Signing to Google Play and APK Generation.
+An Android App Bundle is a relatively new format of uploading which includes compiled codes and resources but at the same time differing in Signing to Google Play and APK Generation.
 App Bundles are basically signed binaries organizing the code and other resources into modules.
-Each module can be generated as separate APK.
-Google Play uses the app bundle to generate different APKs that are served to users, such as the base APK, dynamic feature APKs, configuration APKs and multi-APKs.
+Each module can be generated as a separate APK.
+Google Play uses the app bundle to generate different APKs that are served to users, such as the base APK, dynamic feature APKs, configuration APKs, and multi-APKs.